vaadin/sso-kit/sso-kit-client/lit/README.md

 The **SSO Kit Client Lit** is the client side library for the **[SSO Kit for Hilla](https://github.com/vaadin/sso-kit/tree/main/sso-kit-starter-hilla)** and depends on it.

-Getting Started with the **SSO Kit for Hilla** using Lit [documentation](https://hilla.dev/docs/lit/acceleration-kits/sso-kit/getting-started/#frontend).
+Getting Started with the **SSO Kit for Hilla** with Lit [documentation](https://hilla.dev/docs/lit/acceleration-kits/sso-kit/getting-started/#frontend).

 ## Installation

-Install the library for Hilla using Lit:
+Install the library for Hilla with Lit:

 ```sh
 npm i @hilla/sso-kit-client-lit